pratik-gupta/fakes3/readme.md

 ## Project Details

-The project is build using spring-boot microservice framework with fakeS3 utility to use AWS S3 in windows/linux local directry.
+The project is build using spring-boot microservice framework with fakeS3 client to windows/unix file system to act as local file system.
 Hence this saves calls to AWS S3 and development/testing can be faster.

 ## Getting Started